lsst-ts/ts_tma_rotator-documentation_executed-changes-report/README.md

         - EmergencyStopping_SubState -> 0
         - WaitClearError_SubState -> 1

+- Reduce the warnings by adding terminators to the un connected outputs
+- Comment not used blocks
+- Modify the `trajectorySystem` to allow changing the tracking limits from commands using parameters, the idea was to remove the *XXHardLimits* from the `lsstParamsList.m` but we need to have default values for initializing the trajectory generator.
+For this reason, the *XXhardLimit* parameters below are renamed as follows:
+  - velocityHardLimit -> defaultMaxSpeed: this value is to have a initial value for the `trajectorySystem` matlab system setup.
+  - accelerationHardLimit -> defaultMaxAcceleration: this value is to have a initial value for the `trajectorySystem` matlab system setup.
+  - jerkHardLimit -> defaultMaxJerk: this value is to have a initial value for the `trajectorySystem` matlab system setup.
+  - trackingSpeedMargin -> defaultTrackingSpeedMargin: this value is to have a initial value for the `trajectorySystem` matlab system setup.
+  - trackingAccelerationMargin -> defaultTrackingAccelerationMargin: this value is to have a initial value for the `trajectorySystem` matlab system setup.
+  - trackingJerkMargin -> defaultTrackingJerkMargin: this value is to have a initial value for the `trajectorySystem` matlab system setup.

+- Remove *positionUpperHardLimit* and *positionLowerHardLimit* from the `lsstParamsList.m` and the corresponding saturation from the simulink model, to allow configuration parameters *RangeMinimum_deg* and *RangeMaximum_deg* to be useful.
+Before both we checked, so moving the range to values bigger/smaller than the hard coded *positionXXHardLimit* values.

 [^1]: These values are not consecutive to reduce the impact of the changes and prevent errors
+[^2]: Is important to keep in mind that the trajectory generator uses two algorithms in parallel, so called slewing and tracking.
+One for compensating the slews (position steps) and the other for compensating the speed changes.
+So both algorithms are added when the system is in tracking state.
+This means that the actual speed, acceleration and jerk can be higher than the ones defined as *VelocityLimit, AccelerationLimit, JerkLimit*, as both algorithms are independent and the outcome is added, so for example, the total jerk would be *JerkLimit* + *JerkLimit* x (100 + *trackingJerkMargin*) / 100